Sete Gibernau: Honda (2003–2005)

 For the 2003 season, Gibernau moved to the Honda Gresini Racing team along with his sponsor Telefónica, riding the five-cylinder Honda RC211V.

 At the season-opening round in Japan, Gibernau finished fourth.
 Tragically, his Japanese teammate Daijiro Kato died on the same race after he collided with the barriers at the Casio Triangle chicane at high speed.

-The tragedy seemed to inspire the notoriously temperamental and spiritual Gibernau.
-After being given Kato's full works spec bike and riding with Kato's #74 on the bike alongside his traditional #15, Gibernau took his first-ever MotoGP pole position on Saturday and won at only his second race of the season on Sunday in South Africa, holding off the late-charging Factory Honda of Valentino Rossi on the last five laps to claim an emotional win in dedication of Kato.
+The tragedy seemed to inspire Gibernau.
+After being given Kato's full works spec bike and riding with Kato's #74 on the bike alongside his traditional #15, Gibernau took his MotoGP pole position on Saturday and won on Sunday in South Africa, holding offValentino Rossi on the last five laps to claim a win in dedication of Kato.

 After his win at Welkom, Gibernau's first retirement arrived at the Spanish round.
 Comfortable in second position, he lost the rear of his bike at turn two on lap eight and slid into the gravel trap.
 He was so upset that he almost had to be carried from the gravel trap in the process.

 After the disappointment in Jerez, Gibernau won his second race of the season in France.
 The race started off dry initially but was stopped due to sudden heavy which had started to fall on the start/finish straight on lap fifteen, with Valentino Rossi holding a three-second lead over Alex Barros, Tohru Ukawa, Max Biaggi and Gibernau.
 The race was restarted twenty minutes later for 13 laps with the grid order determined by the running order after the suspension (Rossi, Barros, Ukawa, Biaggi, Gibernau, Haga and Melandri).
 With the rain stopping short after and confusion reigning supreme, all the frontrunners bar Biaggi chose a full-wet setup for this period of the race.